 Often people who are very ill have a poor appetite or none at all.
-Or their tastes and likes may change from one day to the next.
+Or their tastes and preferences may change from one day to the next.
 Sometimes they may have little or no energy to eat, have a sore or dry mouth or find swallowing difficult.
 If your relative or friend has recently received treatment for their illness, they may not want to eat because they are feeling sick.
 If this happens, talk to the visiting nurse or the GP.

-Tips & Hints - Poor appetite
+Hints and tips: Poor appetite

 - Give small meals often to your relative or friend instead of set times of the day.
 Or give meals whenever they feel like eating. - Make sure the food looks as attractive as possible.
 Small meals and snacks can also help to stop your relative or friend feeling sick. - Try moist food as it is often easier to take.
-It will help to prevent a dry mouth too. - Offer meals when your relative or friend is sitting upright in bed or in a chair, if possible. - If they have difficulty taking solid food, try liquidised food or a nourishing drink instead.
+It will help to prevent a dry mouth too. - Offer meals when your relative or friend is sitting upright in bed or in a chair, if possible.

+- If they have difficulty taking solid food, try liquidised food or a nourishing drink instead.
 You can also discuss with the visiting nurse the range of nourishing drinks now available.
-Your GP can give you a prescription for these too. - Give them a glass of crushed ice or a bowl of ice cream as it can be refreshing.
-It will help to keep their mouth moist too. - Use a straw for drinking, especially if the mouth or tongue is sore. - Use a baby's feeder cup so it is not an effort to sit up to drink. - Don't feel upset if they eat very little of your carefully prepared meal. - Talk to the visiting nurse if your relative or friend cannot take any food.
+Your GP can give you a prescription for these too. - Use a straw for drinking, especially if the mouth or tongue is sore. - Use a baby's feeder cup so it is not an effort to sit up to drink. - Don't feel upset if they eat very little of your carefully prepared meal. - Talk to the visiting nurse if your relative or friend cannot take any food.
 Nausea or vomiting may prevent them from eating and drinking.